StefanJelner/risland.js/README.md

 This is the most simple checkbox example, which is also shown in this readme.

+### `checkbox-loading-notification.html`

+This is an example of how to place a loading notification in the DOM element which then gets manages by RIsland.
+For 10 seconds a notification blinks, until finally RIsland is loaded.

 ### `checkbox-promise.html`

 This is an example of a Promise with a time delay.
 5 seconds after the checkbox has being changed a log entry is generated.